-We don’t know, but we can definitely help you find out!
-Use our tools to find out if you’re registered, change your address, and more.
+Use Rock The Vote's tool to check your registration status.
+You can also see if you need to change your address.
 Oh!
 And if you re-register, there’s no penalty.
 Better safe than sorry, right?

 Can I register to vote without a driver's license?

 Yes!
 You can register to vote using a driver’s license number or another non-driver ID number (for example, a state ID card).
 If you don’t have a driver’s license or haven’t been issued a non-driver state ID card, states will allow you to register using the last four digits of your social security number (SSN).

 (The only exceptions are in the following states, where you should provide your full SSN: Hawaii, Kentucky, New Mexico, South Carolina, Tennessee, and Virginia.)

 How do I vote if I’m at college in a different state?

 You can register to vote for your home state or the state where you go to college.
 If you live in a dorm, you must put your physical dorm address on the form, and a PO box doesn’t count.
 (There’s a separate section on the form for you to include your mailing address, in case that’s different from your dorm address.)

 I'm not 18, but I will be by Election Day.
 Can I still register to vote?

 It depends on your state.
 In most states, YES.
 In all but a few states, you can register to vote if you’ll be 18 by Election Day.
 In others, you may need to be a certain age to register even if you'll be 18 by Election Day.